Azquelt/gradle-workshop/index.md

 }
 ```

-By referencing the [Test task type DSL documentation][test task type], we can see that we need to set up both the directory of test classes, and the classpath.
-Fortunately, we can get both of those from the [SourceSet interface][sourceset interface] which we can get through the [sourceSets property][sourceSets property] on the project.
+By referencing the [Test task type DSL documentation][dsl test task type], we can see that we need to set up both the directory of test classes, and the classpath.
+Fortunately, we can get both of those from the [SourceSet interface][api sourceset interface] which we can get through the [sourceSets property][dsl sourceSets property] on the project.

 As well as having the integration tests, we also need the application which the tests will run.
 To do this we depend on the `installDist` task from the Application plugin which extracts the distribution archive to `build/install/projectName`.